biobakery/MetaPhlAn/README.md

 ### Some other useful output files ###
 In the output folder, you can find the following files:

-1. *.fasta: the alignment file of all metagenomic strains.
+1. clade_name.fasta: the alignment file of all metagenomic strains.
 3. *.marker_pos: this file shows the starting position of each marker in the strains.
 3. *.info: this file shows the general information like the total length of the concatenated markers (full sequence length), number of used markers, etc.
 4. *.polymorphic: this file shows the statistics on the polymorphic site, where "sample" is the sample name, "percentage_of_polymorphic_sites" is the percentage of sites that are suspected to be polymorphic, "avg_freq" is the average frequency of the dominant alleles on all polymorphic sites, "avg_coverage" is the average coverage at all polymorphic sites.